cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 - For step 3, if you can't create a new ads.
   - check if the new variables are known inside the pods: `kubectl exec -it <ads-app-...> bash` and do `export` to see what the environment variables are.
   - check kubectl logs <ads-app-...> on both pods
+  - If in postman you get a 200 and all ads as a return to a POST, check if your URL starts with https://